The-Scripters-Guild/ForgeWiki/forge/gameplay/sandbox/vehicles/vehicle-spawning.md

 * **Any:** All vehicles
 * **Land:** Chieftain Chopper (Legendary), Chopper, Ghost, Gungoose, Mongoose.
 Razorback, Rockethog, Scorpion, Warthog, Wraith

+### Faction

+Factions are a way restrict the random vehicle pool even more to vehicles belonging to a faction if the "Static Selection" property is set to Disabled.

+* **Banished:** Banshee, Chopper, Chieftain Chopper (Legendary), Ghost, Wasp, Wraith
+* **UNSC:** Falcon, Gungoose, Mongoose, Razorback, Rockethog, Scorpion, Warthog

 ## Spawning Methods and Objects

 ### Vehicle Pad